paulilab/paulilab.github.io/_pages/joinus.md

 If you want to join us:

-* as a PhD student, please apply to the [VBC PhD Program](http://www.vbcphdprogramme.at/)
+* as a **Post-Doc**, please contact Andrea Pauli with a brief statement of interest, your CV and contact information of 2-3 references (email: first.last@imp.ac.at)
-* as a Post-Doc, please contact Andrea Pauli with a brief statement of interest, your CV and contact information of 2-3 references (email: first.last@imp.ac.at)
+* as a **PhD student**, please apply to the [VBC PhD Program](http://www.vbcphdprogramme.at/)
-* as an international Summer Intern, please, apply to the [VBC Summer School](http://www.vbcsummerschool.at/)
+* as an **International Summer Intern**, please, apply to the [VBC Summer School](http://www.vbcsummerschool.at/)
-* as an undergraduate student interested in an internship, Bachelor or Master thesis, please contact Andrea Pauli with a brief statement of interest, your CV and transcripts of your university (email: first.last@imp.ac.at)
+* as an **undergraduate student** interested in an internship, Bachelor or Master thesis, please contact Andrea Pauli with a brief statement of interest, your CV and transcripts of your university (email: first.last@imp.ac.at)

 ## Specific offers